 The city's new label could mean people relocating to Bern for work may receive a less extensive employment package than people moving to other countries.

 Because Bern is considered to be an attractive destination for expats and international assignees, employers may feel they don't have to offer staff they post in the city incentives like accommodation and a health plan.

-Switzerland has excellent healthcare facilities and health insurance is compulsory for residents in order to promote good general health in the population.
-Without a comprehensive medical insurance plan you could be denied access to medical attention in Bern or incur high medical costs.
+Switzerland has excellent healthcare facilities and international expat health insurance is compulsory for residents in order to promote good general health in the population.
+Without a comprehensive expat health insurance plan, you could be denied access to medical attention in Bern or incur high medical costs.